Skip to main content

 Building home on a crossroad

 Nothing introduces you to patriarchy like marriage.
 Even if it is too late, once you see it, you just can't unsee it again.
-When it comes to biology, the only thing that is unrevervisble is a man and women's reproductive system, the ability to bring a child into the world and the ability to feed him/her.
+When it comes to biology, the only thing that is unrevervisble is a man and a woman's reproductive system, the ability to bring a child into the world and the ability to feed him/her.

 The rest of it...
 I don't get it anymore.
 Don't you think it is strange, women are worshipped for fertility yet discriminated for the blood that bears its symbol.
 The worst of the marriage victims find themselves in ashes, with bruises or at times a penetrating uterus, so I guess an identity conflict is far too trivial to comprehend.